+Wesley and Mary had a daughter Margaret Flower (Kiki) and a son James (Jimmy) who married Susan Williams in 1970 and had a daughter Rebecca and son William.
 Wesley Key was an extraordinary man, a farmer, agricultural engineer, pilot and entrepreneur.
 He also had a love of steam.
-In the early fifties he started his collection of steam engines.
-At the age of fifteen he purchased his first a steam engine and so began a lifetime of collecting steam engines.
+In the early fifties he started a private collection of steam engines.
 After constructing a large building at Strumpshaw he moved his collection from North Walsham to where the museum is now.
 The collection remained private until the mid-sixties when he opened it to the public.
-He then brought the steam rally to Strumpshaw in 1970 and continued to run it as an annual event until his death in 1995.
+He then brought the steam rally to Strumpshaw in 1968 and continued to run it as an annual event until his death in 1995.

-On the death of his father, James (Jimmy) continued to expand and diversify bringing in Fairground equipment and memorabilia.
+On the death of his father Jimmy carried on with farming and the museum, and kept bullocks and pigs before converting the original stable buildings and cart and bullock sheds and yards into Strumpshaw Hall Livery centre.
+In the museum Jimmy continued to expand and diversify bringing in Fairground equipment and memorabilia to the museum.
 A new building was now required to house all the new exhibits; Jimmy did this with a faithful band of volunteers.
 His sister Kiki was at all times very supportive and described by Jimmy as his "Rock".
 He acquired an Orton & Spooner fairground ride called the Ark and set about restoring it.
-Today that ride nears completion, again thanks to the volunteers.
-Sadly Jimmy died in 2006 and the responsibility fell to his son William.
+Today that ride is completed, again thanks to the volunteers.
+Sadly Jimmy died in 2006 and the responsibility for the museum then fell to his son William.

 © Strumpshaw Hall Steam Museum | Old Hall, Norwich, Norfolk, NR13 4HR | Designed & built by Joover